Explore Our Garden Wildlife Blog

 A bird table

-If your bird table is made from wood, hammer in some nails and hang the feeders from the table.
+If your bird table is made from wood, such as the large Bempton bird table, hammer in some nails and hang the feeders from the table.
 This provides your birds with a variety of different ways to feed.
 A bird table is able to support larger, heavier hanging feeders such as the hanging fat ball feeder, the suet pellet and mealworm guardian feeder or the live food and suet feeder.

 A bird feeding station